 The experimental determination of i.e. partition coefficients is difficult for example because of the surface active properties of the ionic PFCAs.
 The presence of ionic PFCAs depends on the dissociation of PFCAs in aqueous media.
 Nevertheless, there are models available, i.e. COSMOtherm calculating partitioning coefficients of neutral PFCAs.
+COSMOtherm is a quantum chemistry-based method that requires no specific calibration.
+This calibration would be difficult because of missing measured data of PFCAs.
+Therefore COSMOtherm is expected to be able to estimate properties for PFASs.
+Studies have shown that properties estimated with COSMOtherm showed good agreement with the experimental data for a number of per- and polyfluorinated chemicals, i.e. C8-PFCA (Wang et al. 2011; Arp et al. 2006).
 Again, whether neutral PFCAs are present in aqueous media depends in the dissociation of the acids.
-Air-water as well as octanol-water partition coefficients are of course different for PFCAs with 8 to 14 carbon atoms but they show a clear increasing, trend with chain length (see Table 12 below, Wang et al., 2011).
+Air-water as well as octanol-water partition coefficients are of course different for PFCAs with 8 to 14 carbon atoms but they show a clear increasing, trend with chain length (see Table 13 below, Wang et al., 2011).
 This can be explained by the increasing molecular volume with each additional CF_2 -unit.
 The trend of the fate of PFCAs with chain length is supported by information on sorption of PFCAs on sediment.
-Sorption increases with increasing chain length (Higgins and Luthy, 2006) also under environmental conditions (Ahrens et al., 2010) (see Table 12).
+Sorption increases with increasing chain length (Higgins and Luthy, 2006) also under environmental conditions (Ahrens et al., 2010) (seeTable 14).